webforj/webforj-documentation/docs/installation/local_install.md

 You can also opt to use the GitHub Codespace without cloning the project on your local machine, and do all of your development on the cloud!
 ::: -->

 Once the project is cloned onto your machine, you can open it with your preferred IDE.
 Within your IDE, navigate to the pom.xml file that comes with the project.
 Within this file are various tags that can be modified to install your application to your own desired specifications.
-A detailed guide for these tags can [be found at this link](https://github.com/DwcJava/dwcj-install-maven-plugin).

 :::tip
 For first time users, it is recommended to use the default settings and avoid changing the pom.xml that comes with the project.